IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 If you installed Netbeans, follow these steps:

 - Launch Netbeans and click "File" and then "Open Project".
-Navigate to where you put the Dataverse software code and double-click "Dataverse" to open the project.
+Navigate to where you put the Dataverse Software code and double-click "Dataverse" to open the project.
 - If you see "resolve project problems," go ahead and let Netbeans try to resolve them.
 This will probably including downloading dependencies, which can take a while.
 - Allow Netbeans to install nb-javac (required for Java 8 and below).
 - Select "Dataverse" under Projects and click "Run" in the menu and then "Build Project (Dataverse)".
 Check back for "BUILD SUCCESS" at the end.